PolyL

 In computational complexity theory, polyL is the complexity class of decision problems that can be solved on a deterministic Turing machine by an algorithm whose space complexity is bounded by a polylogarithmic function in the size of the input.
 In other words, polyL = DSPACE((log n)O(1)), where n denotes the input size, and O(1) denotes a constant.

 Just as L ⊆ P, polyL ⊆ QP.
 However, the only proven relationship between polyL and P is that polyL ≠ P; it is unknown if polyL ⊊ P, if P ⊊ polyL, or if neither is contained in the other.
+The same is true for polyL vs NP.

 One proof that polyL ≠ P is that P has a complete problem under logarithmic space many-one reductions but polyL does not due to the space hierarchy theorem.
 The space hierarchy theorem guarantees that DSPACE(logd n) ⊊ DSPACE(logd + 1 n) for all integers d > 0.
 If polyL had a complete problem, call it A, it would be an element of DSPACE(logk n) for some integer k > 0.
-Suppose problem B is an element of DSPACE(logk + 1 n) \ DSPACE(logk n).
+Suppose problem B is an element of DSPACE(logk + 1 n) but not of DSPACE(logk n).
 The assumption that A is complete implies the following O(logk n) space algorithm for B: reduce B to A in logarithmic space, then decide A in O(logk n) space.
 This implies that B is an element of DSPACE(logk n) and hence violates the space hierarchy theorem.